 Region vs region – when Region is capitalized, it refers to the Southwestern Region of the US Forest Service (not only to the Regional Office); when region is not capitalized, it refers to the geographic area of the southwest of the United States.

+Regional Directors Forum – the body of RO Directors and Program Managers that provide integrated strategies to support execution of the Region’s Strategic Plan.

+Regional Leadership Team (RLT) – the body of Forest Supervisors and their Deputies and RO Directors and their Deputies that informs the highest-level decisions of the Region to foster collective success, providing direction through the Strategic Plan and the allocation of resources.